The Measure and Mismeasure of Fairness: Conclusion

-Second, we recommend decoupling the statistical problem of risk assessment from the policy problem of designing interventions.
-At their best, statistical algorithms estimate the likelihood of events under different scenarios; they cannot dictate policy.
+We further recommend decoupling the statistical problem of risk assessment from the policy problem of designing interventions.
+At their best, predictive algorithms estimate the likelihood of events under different scenarios; they cannot dictate policy.
 An algorithm might (correctly) infer that a defendant has a 20\% chance of committing a violent crime if released, but that fact does not, in and of itself, determine a course of action.
 For example, detention is not the only alternative to release, as one could take any number of rehabilitative interventions \citep{barabas2018interventions}.
 Even if detention is deemed an appropriate intervention, one must still determine what threshold would appropriately balance public safety with the social and financial costs of detention.
 One might even decide that society's goals are best achieved by setting different thresholds for different groups.
-For example, a policymaker might reason that, all else equal, the social costs of detaining a single parent are higher than detaining a defendant without children, and thus decide to apply different thresholds to the two groups.
+For example, a policymaker might reason that, all else being equal, the social costs of detaining a single parent are higher than the social costs of detaining an individual without children, and thus decide to apply different thresholds to the two groups.
 When policymakers consider these options and others, we believe the primary role of a risk assessment tool is, as its name suggests, to estimate risk.
-We note, however, that this view is at odds with requiring that algorithms satisfy popular fairness criteria, such as anti-classification and classification parity.
-Such constrained algorithms typically do not provide the best available estimates of risk, and thus implicitly conflate the statistical and policy problems.
+This view, however, is at odds with requiring that algorithms satisfy popular fairness criteria.
+Such constrained algorithms typically do not reflect the best available estimates of risk, and thus implicitly conflate the statistical and policy problems.

-The field of fair machine learning is still in its infancy, and there are several important avenues of research that could benefit from new statistical and computational insights.
-From mitigating measurement error and sample bias, to understanding the effects of externalities, to building interpretable models, there is much work to be done.
+Fair machine learning still has much left to accomplish and there are several important avenues of research that could benefit from new statistical and computational insights.
+From mitigating measurement error and sample bias, to understanding externalities and equilibrium effects, to eliciting and aggregating preferences to arbitrate between competing algorithms, there is much work to be done.
 But the benefits are equally large.
-When carefully designed and evaluated, statistical risk assessments have the potential to dramatically improve both the efficacy and equity of consequential decisions.
-As machine-learning algorithms are increasingly deployed in all walks of life, it will become ever more important to ensure they are fair.
+When carefully designed and evaluated, statistical algorithms have the potential to dramatically improve both the efficacy and equity of consequential decisions.
+As these algorithms are increasingly deployed in all walks of life, it will become ever more important to ensure they are fair.